darrenjaworski/rust-ecosystem/README.md

 # Rust Ecosystem-in-a-Bottle Simulation Game

 This project is a Rust CLI simulation game that models a closed ecosystem in a bottle.
-The goal is to balance the system so that most simulated ecosystems collapse around 20 days, with rare long-lived "miracle" runs.
-The game features a Monte Carlo simulation mode for statistical analysis and a user-friendly CLI with colored output and ASCII graphs.
+The goal is to prevent your ecosystem from collapsing before 30 days have elapsed.

 ## Features